 Event Location Description MultiViewer Clock - Foreground Color (Preset) MultiViewer > Clock > MV Clock (Preset Color) Select a preset color for the lettering of the clock on the selected MultiViewer.
 Click a MultiViewer button to select which MultiViewer you want to perform the event on.
-Click Foreground.
-Click the Color button and select the color you want to use.
-MultiViewer Clock - Format MultiViewer > Clock > MV Clock Format Select the hour format for the clock on the selected MultiViewer.
-Click a MultiViewer button to select which MultiViewer you want to perform the event on.
+2. Click Foreground.
+3. Click the Color button and select the color you want to use.
+MultiViewer Clock - MultiViewer > Clock > Select the hour format for the clock on the selected MultiViewer.
+Format MV Clock Format Click a MultiViewer button to select which MultiViewer you want to perform the event on.
 Click a Value button and select whether the clock shows 24-hour (24-Hours), 12-hour with am/pm (12-Hour AM/PM), or simple 12-hour (12-Hour) clock.
 MultiViewer Clock - Mode MultiViewer > Clock > MV Clock Mode Select whether the clock shows timecode or system time on the selected MultiViewer.
 Click a MultiViewer button to select which MultiViewer you want to perform the event on.
 Click a Clock Mode button and select whether the clock shows timecode (Timecode), system time (System), a countdown timer (CountDown), or is off (Off).
-MultiViewer Clock - MV Timer MultiViewer > Clock > MV Timer Select which countdown timer you want a MultiViewer to use.
-Click a MultiViewer button to select which MultiViewer you want to perform the event on.
-Click the Timer button and select the timer (1-5) that you want to assign to the selected MultiViewer.
-MultiViewer Clock - Size MultiViewer > Clock > MV Clock Param Select the size of the clock on the selected MultiViewer.
-Click a MultiViewer button to select which MultiViewer you want to perform the event on.
-Click Clock Size.
+MultiViewer Clock - MultiViewer > Clock > MV Timer Select which countdown timer you want a MultiViewer to use.
+MV Timer Click a MultiViewer button to select which MultiViewer you want to perform the event on.
+2. Click the Timer button and select the timer (1-5) that you want to assign to the selected MultiViewer.
+MultiViewer Clock - MultiViewer > Clock > Select the size of the clock on the selected MultiViewer.
+Size MV Clock Param Click a MultiViewer button to select which MultiViewer you want to perform the event on.
+2. Click Clock Size.
 Click the Change Type button and select whether you want to set (Absolute) or reset (Reset) the parameter.
 Some selections will not be available when you reset the parameter.
-Enter the size of the clock in the Value (%) field.
+4. Enter the size of the clock in the Value (%) field.
 MultiViewer Clock - Timecode Frame Count MultiViewer > Clock > MV Clock Frame Count Select whether number of frames for a timecode are shown on the selected MultiViewer.
-1. Click a MultiViewer button to select which MultiViewer you want to perform the event on.
-2. Click the Change Type button and select whether you want to set (Absolute) or reset (Reset) the parameter.
+Click a MultiViewer button to select which MultiViewer you want to perform the event on.
+Click the Change Type button and select whether you want to set (Absolute) or reset (Reset) the parameter.
 Some selections will not be available when you reset the parameter.
 3. Click a Value button and select whether the frame count is shown (On) or not (Off).
-MultiViewer Clock - Timer Set Time (Minutes) MultiViewer > Clock > Timer Set Times Set the starting time in minutes for the timer.
+MultiViewer Clock - MultiViewer > Clock > Set the starting time in minutes for the timer.
+Timer Set Time (Minutes) Timer Set Times 1.
 Click the Timer button and select the timer you want to configure.
-Click Set Time (Minutes).
-Click the Change Type button and select whether you want to set (Absolute) or reset (Reset) the parameter.
+(2. Click Set Time (Minutes).
+3. Click the Change Type button and select whether you want to set (Absolute) or reset (Reset) the parameter.
 Some selections will not be available when you reset the parameter.
-In the Value field, enter the number of minutes that you want to start the timer at.